Security Policy Security Policy

 Hardware breakdowns, software bugs, etc.

-Information assets must be safeguarded from the following three perspectives:
+Information assets must be preserved in terms of the following seven facets.

 1. (1) Confidentiality: